 Penalties for Public Intoxication in Texas

 As a Class C misdemeanor, a public intoxication is generally punishable by a fine of up to $500 but will not result in any jail time.
-Texas Penal Code § 49.02(e) provides that a public intoxication offense committed by a person younger than 21 years of age is punishable in the same manner as if the minor committed an offense to which Alcoholic Beverage Code § 106.071 applies.
+Texas Penal Code § 49.02(e) provides that an offense committed by a person younger than 21 years of age is punishable in the same manner as if the minor committed an offense to which Alcoholic Beverage Code § 106.071 applies.

 Under Alcoholic Beverage Code § 106.071, an offense involving a minor is also a Class C misdemeanor.
 If it is shown at the trial that the alleged offender has been previously convicted at least twice of an offense to which this section applies, a conviction is punishable by a minimum fine of $250 up to $2,000 and/or up to 180 days in jail.
 Alcoholic Beverage Code § 106.115 also provides that the court must require an alleged offender to attend an alcohol awareness program approved by the Texas Department of Licensing and Regulation, a drug education program approved by the Department of State Health Services, or a drug and alcohol driving awareness program approved by the Texas Education Agency if a minor is placed on deferred disposition for public intoxication.

-Alcoholic Beverage Code § 106.071(d) further states that the court must order a minor to be placed on deferred disposition to perform community service for a minimum of eight up to 12 hours if they have not been previously convicted of public intoxication or a minimum of 20 up to 40 hours if they have been previously convicted once of public intoxication, and order the Department of Public Safety to suspend the driver’s license or permit of a minor convicted of public intoxication or, if the minor does not have a driver’s license or permit, deny the issuance of a driver’s license or permit for 30 days if the minor has not been previously convicted of public intoxication, 60 days if the minor has been previously convicted once of public intoxication, or 180 days if the minor has been previously convicted twice or more of public intoxication.
+Alcoholic Beverage Code § 106.071(d) further states that the court must order a minor to be placed on deferred disposition to perform community service for a minimum of eight up to 12 hours if they have not been previously convicted of public intoxication or a minimum of 20 up to 40 hours if they have been previously convicted once of public intoxication, and order the Department of Public Safety to suspend the driver’s license or permit of a minor convicted of public intoxication or, if the minor does not have a driver’s license or permit, deny the issuance of a driver’s license or permit for 30 days if the minor has not been previously convicted of public intoxication, 60 days if the minor has been previously convicted once, or 180 days if the minor has been previously convicted twice or more of public intoxication.

 Public Intoxication Defenses in Denton County